 - The new clocks were confusing, and this part of the project only lasted for 17 months.

-Duration and Abolition of the French Revolutionary Calendar
+Duration and Abolition

 By the time Napoleon Bonaparte became First Consul of France in 1799, the French Revolutionary Calendar had already been in effect for 6 years.
 Since he had a habit of going around conquering his European neighbors, the new calendar was exported to other countries under French rule, including parts of Belgium, Netherlands, Germany, Switzerland, and Italy.

 But Napoleon had bigger fish to fry than to convince local populations (including the French themselves) that the French Republican calendar was a fabulous idea.
 By this time, many of the Revolutionaries who had thought up the calendar had themselves met the guillotine.